Travel Guide

 Getting there without surprises

 STIB-MIVB says you can pay contactlessly with a bank card, smartphone, or smartwatch on metro, tram, and bus.
-As checked on April 21, 2026, one ride costs EUR 2.40, transfers within 60 minutes are free, and the daily cap is EUR 8.50.
+As checked on April 21, 2026:

 If you come by car, plan carefully.
 The Atomium says it has no private or guarded parking.
-The surrounding area is inside the Brussels Low Emission Zone, and vehicles registered abroad must be registered before entering the LEZ.
+The surrounding area is inside the Brussels Low Emission Zone (LEZ), and vehicles registered abroad must be registered before entering the LEZ.

 A practical visit plan

-If accessibility is the deciding factor for your group, plan on the panorama rather than the full route and confirm needs before you travel.
-That avoids the most common mismatch between expectation and the actual building.
+If accessibility is the deciding factor for your group, plan on the panorama rather than the full route and confirm needs before you travel—this helps avoid the most common mismatch between expectations and the actual building.